RosettaCommons/documentation/development_documentation/test/integration-tests.md

 You can check the changes with `diff` - either run `diff` manually, or `integration.py --compareonly --fulldiff` to automatically diff all integration test results.

+If you need to re-run the tests repeatedly, `integration.py` takes the names of individual test directories as arguments, so you need not run all many hundred each time: `integration.py test1 test2 test3...`

 Expected breaks
 ---------------
 If the only test result changes are ones that you expect from your code changes, you're in great shape!